memoryisthekey/URSim/README.md

      docker run --rm -it -p 5900:5900 -p 6080:6080 universalrobots/ursim_e-series

      ```
-     > # VNC port: 5900
-     > # Web browser VNC port: 6080
-     > -p 5900:5900 will publish the VNC port to the host, allowing the host to view the robot's user interface with a VNC application, by connecting to localhost:5900.
+     > * VNC port: 5900 -> -p 5900:5900 will publish the VNC port to the host, allowing the host to view the robot's user interface with a VNC application, by connecting to localhost:5900.
-     > -p 6080:6080 allows the host to view the robot's user interface through a web browser with URL http://localhost:6080/vnc.html?host=localhost&port=6080⁠
+     > * Web browser VNC port: 6080 -> -p 6080:6080 allows the host to view the robot's user interface through a web browser with URL http://localhost:6080/vnc.html?host=localhost&port=6080⁠

   In your terminal you should get something like this:
   ![image](https://github.com/user-attachments/assets/c621288c-b6ba-4f54-b9b8-762e927ab7bb)